FAQ: Applying for Honors Scholarships

 A complete application package must include the following components:

-- a resume or CV, which should not exceed more than two pages in length,
+- a résumé or CV, not to exceed more than two pages in length,

 - one letter of recommendation from an individual who is familiar with your academic work and intellectual potential.
 This letter of support MUST come from a University of Iowa faculty member, lecturer, or teaching assistant.
-Please note: Honors Program Professional Staff are NOT able to serve as recommenders for this competition as it may create conflicts of interest.
+Please note: Honors Program Professional Staff are NOT able to serve as recommenders.

 Q: Where do I start?
 How do I know what is even available to me?

 Look up and learn the timeline.
-Honors' competition will open in November with our application deadline coming up in mid-February of 2019.
-Our application timeline (from open to deadline to notification and recognition) is in line with other merit competitions on campus, so when we announce our annual process on our website or via The Honorable Messenger - a weekly bulletin which goes out to all Honors students, I recommend looking at your college and departmental websites, as well as UI International Programs' undergraduate funding page.
+The Honors scholarship competition will start in November and be open through late February.
+The application timeline, (from open to deadline to notification and recognition), is a little longer than other merit competitions on campus.
+Be sure to also check your college and departmental websites and the UI International Programs undergraduate funding page.
 Many of these awards may be found through the Iowa Scholarship Portal, but it never hurts to check out organizational websites since not all scholarships and grants are or can be administered through the portal.
-Every year in late spring, I am approached by students who want to know what scholarships are available to them for the following academic term.
-Frustration is the primary response when they find out that we have already selected our scholarship recipients for the coming year.
-Keeping track of things is getting easier now.
 Once students complete their general profile in the Iowa Scholarship Portal, they will receive alerts when relevant competitions are opening or closing, but it is smart to set a reminder for yourself.

-Answer the question asked.
-Even if you do not like it or do not know how you will answer it right away, you MUST answer the question we ask in order to be considered for our scholarships.
-The first thing I instruct our committees to look at when they are reading applications is whether or not the students responded to our prompt.
+Answer the essay question asked.
+Even if you do not like it or do not know how you will answer it right away, you MUST answer the question asked in order to be considered for our scholarships.
 If an individual does not do so, they are removed from consideration.
 Since instructions can be confusing or interpreted in different ways, we encourage students with questions to reach out BEFORE the deadline to find out more about what is motivating us or just to clarify any piece that feels unclear to them.
-If students do not do this and miss the point of the question, it is a waste of everyone's time and energy.
-We will not be able to tell you WHAT to write or how to answer, but we are always up for a discussion of what we are asking you to explore.